 Did the ad get in front of enough people?
 I figure this out by studying the click-through rates for a given industry.
 By click-through rate I mean the number of clicks that an ad receives divided by the number of times the ad is shown: clicks ÷ impressions = CTR.

 Moving on, if the ad is getting clicked on then the next step is to look at the landing page that people are being led to after they click.
-The landing page will contain some action that I want people to complete.
-That could be filling out a form, making a phone call or something else.
+The landing page will contain some actions that I want people to complete.
+That could be filling out a form, making a phone call, or something else.
 I measure if they are getting to this vital next step.

 The process should result in viable leads, so at that point, the sales department takes over unless the leads are not good.

 Reevaluate by Testing

 Do A/B Testing to refine results if the leads from the ad are not what you want.
 Do this to reevaluate the type of traffic that’s being pulled in.
 A/B testing involves using the exact same ad but changing one thing about it to measure the result.
 I may have the exact same ad, the exact same ad copy, and maybe I’m testing for different audiences that the ad is targeted for.

 Digital marketing is very scientific in that nature.
 You develop a hypothesis of what you think will work based on previous experiences with the industry or audience.
 So, that means that you are constantly looking at the data and constantly looking at every different stage to determine how to make marketing efforts better.